-The insurance industry offers many different career paths and opportunities for advancement- especially for Level 2 and 3 licensees.
-There are several ways to undertake the education you'll need to hold a Level 2 or 3 license - at IBABC, you can take advantage of an accessible mixture of classroom-based and online learning options that allow you the flexibility to achieve your educational goals.
+The insurance industry offers many different career paths and opportunities for advancement, especially for Level 2 and Level 3 licensees.
+There are several ways to undertake the education you need to hold a Level 2 or 3 license.
+At IBABC, you can take advantage of a mixture of classroom-based and online learning options that give you the flexibility to achieve your goals.

 An insurance designation lets your clients know that they have a knowledgeable, committed professional looking after them.
 It demonstrates that you have the experience, backed up by formal training, to handle the complexities of their insurance needs.

-An insurance designation also gives your employer confidence in knowing you are serious about your career and your approach to your job.
+An insurance designation also gives your employer confidence in knowing you're serious about your career.
 It lets prospective employers know that you have attained a specific level of knowledge about insurance and the industry.
 Brokerages often choose candidates with a CAIB designation over those without, simply because they know CAIB graduates are more versatile and capable in fulfilling insurance broker duties.

-An insurance designation helps you advance in your career - and ultimately your earning power.
-A supervisory role within a brokerage requires a Level 2 license.
+An insurance designation helps you advance in your career, and ultimately your earning power.
+A supervisory role within a brokerage requires a Level 2 license, for example.
 Insurance designations are the gateway to furthering your career aspirations in the industry.
-In addition, an approved designation allows you to meet your licensing requirements with fewer Continue Education credits per year
+In addition, an approved designation lets you to meet your licensing requirements with fewer continuing education credits.

 There are three insurance broker designations currently recognized in British Columbia: